-Users can instantiate a kernel template to create an actual kernel from the dedicated BCM extensions section using the + button of the template.
-A dialog is dynamically generated for the template being instantiated, and users are asked to fill a number of customization options defined by administrators (figure 13.3):
+Users can instantiate a template to create an actual kernel from the dedicated Bright extensions section (+ button).

+A dialog is dynamically generated for the template being instantiated, and users are asked to fill a number of customization options defined by administrators (figure 14.3):

-Figure 13.3: Jupyter kernel template customization screen
+Figure 14.3: Jupyter kernel template customization screen

 Once the template is completely customized, the kernel can be created.
-It automatically appears in the JupyterLab Launcher screen (figure 13.4) and can be used to run notebooks or a console session (figure 13.4):
+It automatically appears in the JupyterLab Launcher screen (figure 14.4) and can be used to run notebooks.

-Figure 13.4: JupyterLab Launcher screen with new custom kernel
+Figure 14.4: JupyterLab Launcher screen with new kernel